 Simplifying means above all optimizing and saving on the management of your repetitive activities.

 In Digital Marketing the activities that I have been following for some years have confirmed this trend.
 More and more often simplicity is strongly requested by customers and this result can be obtained after an accurate analysis even with free tools and platforms.
 There are many platforms on the market to automate repetitive processes and activities, among the most complete and used IFTTT and Zapier.
 In the next paragraphs I describe its main characteristics.

-IFTTT (acronym for IF This happens Then you make That happen) is a free service that allows the creation of simple chains of conditions, called applets.
-An example in the management of social activities, an applet is activated by other services such as Gmail, Facebook, Instagram or Pinterest and can, for example, send an e-mail message when the user uses a hashtag in a tweet or can send a copy of a Facebook photo to an archive when the user is tagged in it.
-Today, IFTTT services are widely used and shared by its users, as they exist for different devices, both iOS and Android (see figure 1).
+It allows the creation of simple chains of conditions, called applets.
+An applet is activated by other services such as Gmail, Facebook, Instagram or Pinterest and can for example send an email message when the user uses a hashtag in a tweet or it can send a copy of a Facebook photo to an archive when the user is tagged in it.
+Today, IFTTT services are widely used and shared by its users, if they exist for different devices for both iOS and Android (see figure 1).

 The terms used by IFTTT are:

-- Triggers ( Triggers ).
+- Triggers.
 Match the “this” part of a recipe.
 These are the elements that initiate an action.
 For example, from an RSS feed they can receive notifications based on a specific word or phrase.

 - Actions.
 Match the “that” part of a recipe.
 They are the result of what started the triggers.